Siddharth1India/spaCy_practice/README.md

 <br>

 Recently, I was going through Graph Neural Networks (great start to topic [here](https://distill.pub/2021/gnn-intro/)) and found out graphs are way to represent images instead of using conventional grid representation and I also found out text (unstructured data) can also be represented using graphs which is why I am learning this stuff now.

+## Installation of spaCy

+It is pretty straight forword process where [spaCy download website](https://spacy.io/usage) gives direct selections of hardware, OS etc. and gived direct commands to install in git bash or whatever terminal you use with supports to `pip` and `conda` package managers.

+## Basics of NLP with spaCy

+### Containers

+Containers are spaCy objects that contain large amount of data about text.
+For text analysis purpose, we create multiple container objects to analyze data. <br>

+List of spaCy containers:
+1. Doc
+2. DocBin
+3. Example
+4. Language
+5. Lexeme
+6. Span
+7. SpanGroup
+8. Token

+[Tutorial I am following](https://www.youtube.com/watch?v=dIUTsFT2MeQ) discussing mainly about Doc, Span and Token.